kartonfarkas/api_docs/source/suite/emails/sending_test.rst

      "filter_id": "123"
    }

-With a contact list id
+With a Contact List ID
 ^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: json